-The National Library's new role - a service unit for the library network - has resulted in certain practical administrative changes, the most visible of which has been the change of the organization's name.
-The Helsinki University Library - the National Library of Finland has become simply the National Library of Finland.
-The new name emphasizes the importance of the Library's national responsibilities.
 The steering mechanism of the library has also changed.
 Within the library network, the National Library is one of the two libraries conducting budgetary negotiations directly with the Ministry of Education.
 Cooperative mechanisms between the library network and the National Library are also being developed.
 Another important administrative development area is the budgetary system, where the aim will be to streamline the library's fairly complex financing arrangements, even though most of the funding is allocated by the Ministry of Education.